graphprotocol/block-oracle/packages/contracts/README.md

 ### Additional Considerations

 - Fallback is not payable to avoid anyone sending ETH by mistake as the main purpose is to store calldata.
-- Contract is ownable as it can help with initial validation for who can send a payload

 # Deploying